Claremont and Daysh buildings, Newcastle University

 Working with a wide and varied group of stakeholders, including different academic faculties within the university, we needed to be able to clearly communicate and make important decisions quickly.

 We used visualisations, 4D BIM design and surveys.
 This helped demystify some of the more complex elements that are often hidden in the 2D drawings and ensured everyone involved fully understood any changes we had to respond to.
 We held stakeholder workshops with different faculty groups and had weekly meetings with the Faculty Coordinator to discuss our progress.
-Our strong client relationship allowed for open and honest conversations to agree steps that would give the best results, as we managed the inevitable challenges that come with a tight programme, COVID 19 restrictions, and other factors like managing asbestos.
+Our strong client relationship allowed for open and honest conversations to agree steps that would give the best results, as we managed the inevitable challenges that came with a tight programme delivered under COVID 19 restrictions.